5. Running QC and BrainSuite Dashboard¶

 --localWebserver Launch local webserver for QC.

---port PORT Port number for QC webserver.
+--port PORT Port number for QC local webserver.
+This defines the port number

 --bindLocalHostOnly When running local web server through this app, the